emissary-ingress/emissary/docs/reference/services/auth-service.md

 If `tls` is present with a value that is not `true`, the value is assumed to be the name of a defined TLS context, which will determine the certificate presented to the upstream service.
 TLS context handling is a beta feature of Ambassador at present; please [contact us on Gitter](https://gitter.im/datawire/ambassador) if you need to specify TLS origination certificates.

-### The External Authentication Service
+## The External Authentication Service

+The external auth service receives information about every request through Ambassador, and must indicate whether the request is to be allowed, or not.
+If not, the external auth service provides the response which is to be handed back to the client.

+### The Request

-When using an external auth service, the HTTP `method` and headers of every incoming request are forwarded to the auth service, with two changes:
+For every incoming request, the HTTP `method` and headers are forwarded to the auth service.
+Only two changes are made:

-1. The `Host` header is overwritten with the host information of the external auth service.
+1. The `Content-Length` header is overwritten with `0`.
 2. The body is removed.

 So, for example, if the incoming request is